 The present value of defined benefit obligations on each of these plans and the related service costs are calculated based on actuarial assumptions.
-These actuarial assumptions require estimates and judgments on variables, such as discount rates and inflation rate.
+These actuarial assumptions make use of estimates and judgments on a number of variables, including discount rates and inflation rate.

-The Group obtains advice from external pension actuaries with respect to the appropriateness of these actuarial assumptions including these variables.
+The Group obtains advice from external pension actuaries with respect to the appropriateness of their actuarial assumptions including the aforementioned variables.

-The actuarial assumptions are determined based on the best estimates and judgments made by management; however, there is a possibility that these assumptions may be affected by changes in uncertain future economic conditions, or by the publication or the amendment of related laws, which may have a material impact on the consolidated financial statements in future periods.
+The actuarial assumptions are determined based on the best estimates and judgments made by management.
+However, there is a possibility that these assumptions will be affected by changes in uncertain future economic conditions, or by the publication or amendment of related laws, which may have a material impact on the consolidated financial statements in future periods.